The University of Southampton

 Pretrained language models for semantics-aware data harmonisation of observational clinical studies in the era of big data

-Results We observe high accuracy of our Semantic Search pipeline with an AUC of 0.899 (SD=0.056).
-Our Semantic Clustering pipeline achieves a V-measure of 0.237 (SD=0.157), which is on par with leading implementations in other relevant domains.
-Automation can significantly accelerate the process of dataset harmonization.
+Results: we observe high accuracy of our Semantic Search pipeline, with an AUC of 0.899 (SD = 0.056).
+Our semantic clustering pipeline achieves a V-measure of 0.237 (SD = 0.157), which is on par with that of leading implementations in other relevant domains.
+Automation can significantly accelerate the process of dataset harmonisation.
 Manual labelling was performed at a speed of 2.1 descriptions per minute, with our automated labelling increasing speed to 245 descriptions per minute.

-Conclusions Our study findings underscore the potential of AI technologies, such as NLP and unsupervised ML, in automating the harmonisation and curation of big data for clinical research.
-By establishing a robust technological foundation, we pave the way for the development of automated tools that streamline the process, enabling health data scientists to leverage big data more efficiently and effectively in their studies, accelerating insights from data for clinical benefit.
+Conclusions: our study findings underscore the potential of AI technologies, such as NLP and unsupervised ML, in automating the harmonisation and curation of big data for clinical research.
+By establishing a robust technological foundation, we pave the way for the development of automated tools that streamline the process, enabling health data scientists to leverage big data more efficiently and effectively in their studies and accelerating insights from data for clinical benefit.

 419a56cd-af18-401e-bd4a-070a4d76270b